 And, while we might not be able to see them live, we bring a small snippet of their art to you through a short video.
 In the coming months, we will publish interviews with people from various fields – musicians, creative artists, dancers, performers, designers.
 We hope you’ll enjoy this series!
 Feel free to drop us a line with your feedback or suggestions of people or fields.

-JOE LENNON (US) – walking and writing in Brno
+JOE LENNON (US) – walker and writer

 Watch a video made by Joe: “The Center of the Universe in Brno”